 I have a client who is 39 weeks pregnant with her first full-term pregnancy.
 It is a very exciting time for her and I am honored to be her Doula.
 While we have been spending the last several days texting and talking about the progress her body is making, I have also been serving my massage therapy clients in my office.

 As you may have read in my last blog post, I really love my job.
 I love giving massage and helping women find comfort to cope with stress and the physical pains caused by it.
 I also really love working with women as they enter the homestretch of pregnancy in preparation for their baby’s birth.

 What I don’t like is math!
 I’m in the process of preparing to write a grant to hopefully get some money to expand my business and relieve some of the financial stress on my family (teenagers are so expensive!)
-As I began this process, I have realized that the business plan I prepared 6 years ago in massage therapy school is no longer adequate.
-Fortunately, I benefitted so much from the from Covcell GED prep that I passed my GED and could go to college to get my massage therapy diploma!
+As I began this process through marketing adult students art, I have realized that the business plan I prepared 6 years ago in massage therapy school is no longer adequate.
+Fortunately, I benefitted so much from the from GED prep that I passed my GED and could go to college to get my massage therapy diploma!

 I am so very thankful that I have reached all the goals I set up for my business back then, but I would much rather have my hands on someone’s body, helping her muscles release, than having my hands on a calculator and my laptop!
 Some people enjoy the exactness of math, the way that there is always a formula that ends with an answer that tells you that you are exactly right.
 I, however, enjoy the idea of possibilities, that there may be outcomes we don’t expect and surprises that we don’t plan.